-The yoga requirements for a beginner yoga are an openness, patience and a quiet space to practice (even a yoga mat it optional).
+The yoga requirements for a beginner yoga are an openness, patience and a quiet space to practise (even a yoga mat it optional).
 Finding an online class would be ideal as you’ll need to see how to get in and out of poses while you lay the foundations of your practice.

 Where or How do I Improve?

 A lot of new yogis wonder how they will ever get to do a crow pose, headstand or even the correct posture in a downward facing dog.
 Everyone was once new at yoga and like everything else in life it’ll take some time to get used to the poses and how they make your body feel.

 Don't be afraid of being embarrassed in a group class, because most people are so focused on getting it right themselves that they don’t focus on you.
 Besides, yoga should be about you making contact with your mind and body; purely the practice of focussing on what’s happening in you and your body is in itself a practice already.